 One of the Delft institutions that has been sadly missed for the past two years is the bi-annual Kunstkamer.
 Normally held in the spring and autumn, this year because of the restrictions, the spring one has just opened in September.
 The next one will be in November and hopefully next year the normal schedule will be re-established.

-One of the high-spots of the social and artistic calendar in Delft has become the twice yearly KunstKamer held in a five-hundred-year-old private house on the city’s Oude Delft canal.
-Each May and November Ramon Dykgraaf and his partner Marc Cals throw open their doors to the public to show the work of half a dozen artists.
-The shows are organised with Joke Doedens and Simone Haak who run Galerie Terra in the city.
+Twice a year Ramon Dykgraaf and his partner Marc Cals throw open the doors of their wonderful, rather eccentric, sixteenth century house on the grand Oude Delft canal to the public to show the work of half a dozen artists.
+The shows are organised along with Joke Doedens and Simone Haak who run Terra, a ceramics gallery in the city.
+Not surprisingly there is always a heavy bias in Kunstkamer, towards sculpture, especially of the ceramic type.

 This year the show is dominated by the unmistakable work of Carolein Smit.
 Her intricate, brightly coloured and glazed pieces are figurative and have almost a grotesque religious edge to them.
 But there is also something primitive about them, something earthy that puts us in mind of ancient cults and primitive gods.
 Powerful stuff.

 The two painters on show are Lotte van Lieshout and Jorn van Leewen.
 Both have a very naïve feel to them.
 I liked van Lieshout’s small oils on wooden panels and her large paper patchwork collage.
 Mr van Leewen’s still lives, usually of house plants, have a touch of David Hockney to them.

 Pure ceramics are represented by the exquisite small pieces by Englishman Peter Beard whose colours and textures demand a caress.